rschristopher/rschristopher.github.io/src/criticisms/inequality.md

 ## Moral Claims

-The technical claims about Bitcoin and inequality range from definitely false to most likely false.
+The technical claims about Bitcoin's inequality range from definitely false to most likely false.
-It's difficult to find a reasonable scenario where inequality is as bad as it is under fiat.
+It's difficult to find a reasonable scenario where inequality under a Bitcoin standard is as bad as it is under fiat.
 However, we can steel-man this argument and explore the moral issues inequality would pose under a Bitcoin standard and what, if anything, could be done about it.

-!!! quote "Inequality is bad."
+!!! quote "Inequality is bad"

 Is it even possible not to have inequality?
 What would that even mean?
 We live in a universe of unequal distributions, specifically [Pareto distributions](https://en.wikipedia.org/wiki/Pareto_distribution).

+!!! quote "Inequality beyond a natural distribution is bad"